TIME INTEGRATION ALGORITHMS

 References

-[2] J. N. Reddy.
+[1] J. N. Reddy.
+An introduction to the finite element method.
+McGraw-Hill New York, 2006.[2]
+J. N. Reddy.
 An Introduction to Nonlinear Finite Element Analysis: with applications to heat transfer, fluid mechanics, and solid mechanics.
 Oxford, 2014.

 [3] H. M. Hilber.
 Analysis and design of numerical integration methods in structural dynamics.
 PhD thesis, University of California Berkely, 1976.